 I stayed at the BoardWalk Villas, which is the DVC side.
-I stayed there in the days leading up to the reopening of the theme parks.

 The Villas are the only rooms that are currently available at Disney’s BoardWalk Resort.
 The Inn was previously scheduled to reopen on October 1.
 However, that has been delayed indefinitely.

 At the Villas, Guests can enjoy studio and villa suites.

 In the studio, there is a queen bed, a sleeper sofa that folds out into a bed, and a table that folds out into a twin Murphy bed.

 These rooms have mini kitchens with a microwave, sink, toaster, refrigerator, and coffee maker.
 The kitchenette is also fully stocked with plastic cutlery, paper towels, cups, bowls, and plates to help you prepare small and easy meals.

 Packets of Joffrey’s coffee and Coffeemate creamer made it very convenient to get that caffeine fix before the day began.